Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 #### <span style="color:green">port_view_all</span>

-Plot the optimal portfolio and its components time-series in a relative bases.
+Plots in a relative bases the optimal portfolio and its components time-series.
 The components time series prices are designated by the value of `col_ref` argument in the constructor.